EdLandon/AzureFunctionAsyncServiceTemplate/README.md

 # AzureFunctionAsyncServiceTemplate
-A template for creating async services using Azure serverless functions.
+A template for creating async services using Azure serverless functions and c# .NET.
 It is a queue rather than log-based implementation for buiding asynchronous services.

 This service template targets Azure HTTP-triggered functions for request ingress and Azure service bus queues and topics for async message processing.
 It includes a number of patterns:
 1. The inbox/outbox service base pattern.
 This is a personal pattern and so is not in the public domain.